Table of Contents

 What Is The Effect Of Force Majeure On A Contract?

 Force majeure is a legal concept that applies to contractual agreements, enabling parties to be released from their obligations when certain unforeseeable events occur.
 Such events may include natural disasters, war, civil unrest or pandemics.
-In the Netherlands, force majeure provisions are typically found in articles 6:75 and following of the Dutch Civil Code.
+In the Netherlands, force majeure provisions are typically found in article 6:75 DCC and following of the Dutch Civil Code.

 When it comes to contracts affected by force majeure, there are three primary effects which should be considered: